“Creativity takes courage.” – Henri Matisse

 Breakthrough Methods

-Abstract line art breaks blocks through:
+Abstract line art breaks through blocks in a few specific ways:

 Embracing Creative Emptiness